What mom burnout actually is.

-A few data points worth knowing, because the load is not evenly distributed:
+A few things worth knowing, because the load is not evenly distributed:

-This is the part of the conversation that often gets skipped.
-The reason you're tired is not that you're soft.
-It's that you're doing a quantifiable amount of work that the culture pretends doesn't exist.
+This is the part that often gets skipped.
+The reason you're empty is not that you're soft.
+It's that you're carrying a real, measurable load that the culture pretends doesn't exist.

 What the burnout feels like.

-Caregiver burnout has a different texture than work burnout.
-The cleanest description from women in this position:
+Mom burnout has a different texture than work burnout.
+The cleanest description from moms in it:

 - Tiredness that sleep doesn't fix.
 Eight hours and you still wake up feeling like you've been hit by a truck.